nqkhanh2002/nqkhanh2002.github.io/_posts/2023-01-24-How-to-build-your-career-in-AI.md

 ---
 layout: post
-title: Research Paper
-categories : Paper-Explain
+title: How to Build Your Career in AI categories : Introduction
 author: Nguyen Quoc Khanh
 ---